II.5: Metal GPU backend

 Where this leaves us

 But notice what hasn't moved through the last three chapters: decode throughput.
-SIMD lifted it, and then parallel and metal left it essentially flat; every one of those backends sends decode's single-row matmuls down the same CPU path.
-That is not a backend failing to try.
-It is the act intro's central point asserting itself: decode is memory-bandwidth-bound.
-The bottleneck is not arithmetic throughput.
-It is the time spent reading the model's weights out of memory, the same gigabytes loaded for every single token.
+SIMD, parallel, and metal all left it essentially flat; every one of those backends sends decode's single-row matmuls down the same CPU path.
+This is the act intro's central point asserting itself: decode is memory-bandwidth-bound.
+The bottleneck is the time spent reading the model's weights out of memory, the same gigabytes loaded for every single token, not arithmetic throughput.
 No amount of faster arithmetic touches that.
 The only lever is reading fewer bytes.
-The final chapter of Act 2 pulls it: Q8_0 quantization, which stores the weights in 8 bits instead of 32 and roughly halves decode latency by halving the bytes.
+The final chapter of Act 2 pulls it: Q8_0 quantization, which stores the weights in 8 bits instead of 32 and speeds decode up 2.3× by shrinking the bytes read per token.